Buddy Johnson (American football): Pittsburgh Steelers

 Johnson was selected by the Pittsburgh Steelers in the fourth round (140th overall) of the 2021 NFL draft.
 On May 18, 2021, he signed a four-year rookie contract.
 He appeared in four games playing mostly on special teams and had two special teams tackles.

 On August 30, 2022, Johnson was waived by the Steelers.

 San Francisco 49ers

 On September 5, 2022, Johnson signed with the practice squad of the San Francisco 49ers.
-He was released on October 18.
+He was released by San Francisco on October 18.

 Houston Texans

 On November 1, 2022, Johnson was signed to the Houston Texans' practice squad.

 Chicago Bears

 On July 25, 2023, Johnson signed as a free agent with the Chicago Bears.
 He was waived/injured on August 17, and reverted to the Bears' injured reserve list the next day, after failing to be claimed off the waiver wire.
-He was released on October 3.
+Johnson was released by the Bears on October 3.

 Dallas Cowboys

-On October 24, 2023, Johnson was signed to the Dallas Cowboys practice squad.
-He was elevated for two games, where he had 2 special teams tackles and two tackles on defense.
-He made his postseason debut on special teams in the Wild Card game against the Green Bay Packers.
+On October 24, 2023, Johnson was signed to the Dallas Cowboys' practice squad.
+He was elevated for two games, where he had two special teams tackles and two tackles on defense.
+Johnson made his postseason debut on special teams in the Wild Card game against the Green Bay Packers.

 Johnson signed a reserve/future contract with Dallas on January 15, 2024.
 He was declared inactive in the first three games, before appearing in each of the final 14 contests of the season.
-He played mostly on special teams, making a career-high eight special teams tackles.
-He had a career-high 3 special teams tackles against the Atlanta Falcons.
+Johnson played mostly on special teams, making a career-high eight special teams tackles.
+He had a career-high three special teams tackles against the Atlanta Falcons.

 On August 26, 2025, Johnson was released by the Cowboys as part of final roster cuts and was re-signed to the practice squad the next day.